What is Beacon's Technology based on?

-Curious to learn about Beacon's underlying technology?
-Here is everything you need to know
+Curious to learn about what Beacon's continuous disinfection technology is all about?
+Here is everything you need to know about Far-UVC 222 nm

 UV, or ultraviolet light, is part of the electromagnetic spectrum (EMS).
 The EMS is measured in wavelengths, and is the general name given to the known range of the electromagnetic radiation spectrum.
 One wavelength is the horizontal distance between two peaks of the wave.
 Those wavelengths are measured in nanometers.
 Visible light--the light we see--ranges from approximately 400-700nm wavelength.
 This includes light like fluorescent bulbs, halogen bulbs, and multi-colored LEDs.